 Let’s take an example.
-Suppose you’re a tutor Singapore.
+Suppose you’re a tuition agency in Singapore.
 You can promote your tuition agency by promoting informative and exciting blogs.
 There is a list of blogs in every category.
 We have compiled a list of the must-follow startup blogs in this handy list.

 Paul Graham: Paul Graham is a programmer and essayist.
 He developed the first web-based application in 1995.
 He described a simple statistical spam filter in 2002.
 He is also working on Arc i.e. a new programming language.
 He is the author of On Lisp, ANSI Common Lisp and Hackers & Painters.
 He has published a blog on challenges published by startups.
 Interested to learn about entrepreneurship, startups, or technology?
 Paul Graham’s blogs are a must read.
 The content in his blogs is very well written.
 All the blogs are informative and exciting.
 You’ll find great advice for your startup through Paul Graham’s blogs.
 The Risk of Discovery, A Way to Detect Bias, Change Your Name, The Fatal Pinch, The Ronco Principle, How to Raise Money, Why Startup Hubs Work, Why to Move to a Startup Hub, How Art Can Be Good, How to Do What You Love, After the Ladder, Hackers and Painters, Hiring is Obsolete, The Hardest Lessons for Startups to Learn are some of his popular blogs.
 Check his blogs here at http://www.paulgraham.com/articles.html.